bstachmann/git-workshop/sections/workshop-git-kompakt/title.en.md

 # Git

-## kompakt
+## Compact

-von René Preißel und Bjørn Stachmann
+by René Preißel and Bjørn Stachmann